HOME

 Additional Required Hardware:

-Backup Hardware: Yes, you do need a backup system!
+Backup Media: Yes, you do need a backup system!
 To quote Ben Gottesman in PC Magazine:

 In a recent PC Magazine survey, less than half of the respondents said they back up as often as weekly.
 More than a third said they either never back up or do it only when they think about it.
 Many said they don't remember, and several complained that backing up interferes with normal use of their PC.
 But the fact is, backing up doesn't have to interfere with your time on the computer, nor does it require you to remember to back up.
 In fact, once set up, some solutions don't require you to do anything at all.